 Another factor is bone loss, osteoporosis.
 Osteoporosis literally means porous bone.
 Some bone cells die off at a higher rate than new bone cells are produced.
 Osteoporosis is more dominant in women - about 50% of women show bone loss, while in men it is about 30%.
 Genetically men start off with greater bone mass than women, thus bone loss is more evident in women.

 When bones become osteoporotic, the anterior aspect of the vertebrae is more vulnerable to height loss because there is less bone mass than the posterior aspect of the vertebrae.
 When the anterior aspect is compromised, the spine naturally curves forward.

 SHORTENING OF SPINAL LIGAMENTS

 Individual vertebra are held together by spinal ligaments.
-Ligament are white in color because they are less vascular, less blood, than in muscle.
-Muscles being highly vascular and dark red in color.
-Because ligaments are less vascular their ability to heal is slower - 'better to break the ankle than to sprain the ankle'.
+Ligaments are white in color because they are less vascular, less blood, than in muscle.
+Therefore, muscles are highly vascular and dark red in color.
+Because ligaments are less vascular, their ability to heal is slower - 'better to break the ankle than to sprain the ankle'.

 Ligaments lose their flexibility faster than muscles do, and they also take longer to gain flexibility.

 Loss of flexibility continues to shorten spinal ligaments thus decreasing joint space.
 In other words, the ligaments get shorter which pulls the bones closer together.